Experience is what you get when you didn’t get what you wanted.

 1. Look for the external evidence of their expertise.
 Any startup consultant must have the following qualities:

 - they make sense to you;

 - they tell you something new;

-Some startup consultants have already managed to publish a book (or two).
-While being a cool fact by itself, this doesn’t necessary mean that you have to give the authors any priority over those who haven’t produced a heavy paper brick yet.
-To publish a book became fairly easy in our days – so before sending them a contract, persuade yourself to read the first chapter or the summary.
-What I said above about blogs is also relevant to any book.
+Some startup consultants have written a blog or already managed to publish a book (or two).
+While being a cool fact by itself, this doesn’t necessarily mean that you have to give the authors any priority over those who haven’t produced a heavy paper brick yet.
+To publish a book became fairly easy in our days — so before sending them a contract, persuade yourself to read the first chapter or the summary.

 2. Ask them about their startup.
 What problem was it solving and for whom?
 How far did they make it?
-(The rule of thumb here is simply “the farther – the better”).
-How many active users they had?
+(The rule of thumb here is simply “the farther — the better”).
+How many active users did they have?
 Did they raise the seed round?
 How about Series A?
 The most important: what do they think stopped it from being an ultimate success?
-You are looking for honest, clear and coherent answers, which will give you an impression that they learned on their own mistakes and can prevent you from repeating them.
+You are looking for honest, clear, and coherent answers, which will give you an impression that they learned from their own mistakes and can prevent you from repeating them.

 This is precisely the topic of my next article 😉

 Looking for advice?
 Hire a dedicated team to outsource your next big project to.
 We independently verify the skills of every professional.
 Each team includes an experienced consultant, whose hours are not billed.